-Below are answers to the frequently asked questions for the Working Holiday Scheme visa.
+Planning to work in New Zealand?
+Find answers to your questions about the Working Holiday Scheme visa.

 You’ll need to submit an online application on the Immigration New Zealand website(opens in new window), unless you’re already in the country (see below).